project-fir/fir-lamdera/ideas.md

 ### Motivation:
-I really enjoy coding in Lamdera, and want to explore the idea of a simple open-source exploratory data analysis (EDA henceforth) tool.
+I really enjoy coding in Lamdera, and want to explore the idea of building a lightweight open-source exploratory data analysis (EDA henceforth) tool.
 While I haven't pushed Lamdera to the limits (yet), this will require some type of scale.
-Mario Rogic, the creator of Lamdera said on a podcast that Lamdera can likely scale vertically to meet the needs of many small businesses.
+Mario Rogic, the creator of Lamdera, said on this [elm radio podcast](https://open.spotify.com/episode/2NxIl7N5ZlD0oZlCxQXSOF?si=65BpZZq2Sc6yKAXsZSECzA&dl_branch=1) that Lamdera can likely scale vertically to meet the needs of many small businesses.
 I agree with this for user-facing products, but for internal tools built on top of data warehouses, I don't think Lamdera's pricing structure will workout.

 #### A good EDA tool should:
- * be convenient, fast. "fast" here means both fast aggregations and responsive UIs
+ * be convenient and fast. "fast" here means both fast aggregations and responsive UIs
- * have access to a wide variety of metrics, and Analyst shouldn't be scared to perform cross-domain `join`s
+ * have access to a wide variety of metrics.
+Analyst shouldn't be scared to perform cross-domain `join`s
- * be cheap, tools like Looker / Tableau are prohibitively expensive!means glue code, which means support burden
+ * be cheap, tools like Looker / Tableau are prohibitively expensive!
- * re-inforce good habits through sticky behavior - engineers go out of their way to commit code to Git because it would be insane not to
+ * re-inforce good habits through sticky behavior - engineers go out of their way to commit code to Git because it would be insane not to, this is where Lamdera's `evergreen` feature might come in handy.
  * have ingress-glue only. glue code is inevitable, but should be pushed to the data-ingestion process as much as possible.
 The day-to-day Analyst workflow should be glue-free & engineer-free
  * be analyst-hackable - engineers are expensive, and in practice getting them to work on your internal-facing needs is unlikely until the company is well-established.
-Additionally, this means crossing semantic boundaries, which means support
+Additionally, this means crossing semantic boundaries, which means support.
+There is already precendent for this: Microsoft Excel

-#### Hypothesis: Analysts want type systems and no runtime errors.
+#### Hypothesis: Analysts want type systems & no runtime errors, but don't realize it's already possible
+Engineers have been engineering their way to better tooling, but this has left analyst tooling behind in the dust.
 Can a Lamdera app "hug" a data warehouse to provide a delightful data exploration platform?

 Reviewing the Elm architecture:
 For more details see [the Elm docs](https://guide.elm-lang.org/architecture/), but the gist is: